survivejs/webpack-book/manuscript/building_with_webpack/02_setting_environment_variables.md

 T> Note that we are missing [react-dom](https://www.npmjs.com/package/react-dom) from our build.
 In practice our React application would be significantly larger unless we are using a lighter version such as [preact](https://www.npmjs.com/package/preact) or [react-lite](https://www.npmjs.com/package/react-lite).
 These libraries might be missing some features, but they are worth knowing about if you use React.

+T> `webpack.EnvironmentPlugin(['NODE_ENV'])` is a shortcut that allows you to refer to environment variables.
+It uses `DefinePlugin` internally and can be useful by itself in more limited cases.
+You can achieve the same effect by passing `process.env.NODE_ENV` to the custom function we made.

 ## Conclusion

 Even though simply setting `process.env.NODE_ENV` the right way can help a lot especially with React related code, we can do better.
 We can split `app` and `vendor` bundles and add hashes to their filenames to benefit from browser caching.
 After all, the data that you don't need to fetch loads the fastest.